Coagulation equations for aerosol dynamics: Introduction

 We consider particle systems where moving particles undergo binary coagulation, forming larger particles.
 This simple system can be used to study the dynamics of aerosols in the atmosphere \cite{Fried} as well as raindrop formation, smoke, sprays and galaxies~\cite{Aldous1999, Elimelech1995BOOK}.

-When the number of particles is very large it becomes more relevant to study the average behaviour of the particles rather than individual particle behaviour.
+When the number of particles is very large it becomes more relevant to study the collective behaviour of the particles rather than individual particle behaviour.
 This motivates a statistical description of the system.
-In 1916 Smoluschowski \cite{S16} proposed an equation to describe the particle size distribution over time, assuming that the system is homogeneous in space.
+In 1916 Smoluchowski \cite{S16} proposed an equation to describe the particle size distribution over time, assuming that the system is homogeneous in space.

-Let $f(x,t)$ be the density of particles of size $x>0$ at time $t>0$.
+Let $f(x,t)$ be the number density of particles of size $x>0$ at time $t \geq 0$.
 The Smoluchowski's coagulation equation, or simply coagulation equation, is the following mean-field equation for the evolution of $f$

 where $K(x,y)$ is the coagulation rate between particles of size $x$ and $y$.
-The first term on the right hand-side is the gain term due to the coagulation between particles of size $x-y$ and particles of size $x$ to create a particle of size $x$.
-The second term is the loss term due to the coagulation of particles of size $x$ with any other particle in the system.
-Equation \eqref{eq:smol} is an integrodifferential equation belonging to the class of kinetic equations as well as General dynamic equations.
+The first term on the right hand-side is the gain term due to the coagulation between particles of size $x-y$ and particles of size $y$ to create a particle of size $x$.
+The second term is the loss term which describes the loss of particles of size $x$ by merging with any other particle in the system.
+Equation \eqref{eq:smol} is an integrodifferential equation belonging to the class of kinetic equations.